 Grade Qualification

-Student Membership will be available to those people whose field of active study is concerned with or related to measurement and control.
+Student Membership will be available to those people whose field of active study is concerned with or related to measurement and control and has not yet received the status of a fully functional technical professional in Automation and related fields.
+This includes but is not limited to bona fida students, technicians-, technologists- and engineers in training.
+The SAIMC could require formal affirmation from the employer or tertiary institution in order to allocate this membership category to a member.

 Limits on Grade

-Except with the approval of Council, no person may remain in the grade of Student Member if the conditions of clause 8.5.1 cease to apply.
+Except with the approval of EXCO, no person may remain in the grade of Student Member if the conditions of clause 8.5.1 cease to apply.

 Members